 My 12th grade math teacher (a great educator) gave me a 30-second head-start to run out of class so I could avoid the violence of my classmates.

 Facebook was unnecessary.
 It would have been redundant.

 Contemporary discussions of educational technology seem consumed with data management, total cost of ownership, testing and everything but student learning.
 It may be worth taking some time to reflect on our current practice and think about what’s possible.
 Are we doing all we can to use computers to empower students and change classroom practice?

 Want to know how your school or district’s computer use measures up?
 Read Twenty Things to Do with a Computer, by my friends Cynthia Solomon & Seymour Papert.

 This groundbreaking work was published in 1971.
-How does your school practice compare against thirty-nine year-old predictions?
+How does your school practice compare against such “ancient” predictions?